Builder68/OpenEarlyMacsRAMexpansion/README.md

 | JP1             | 1-2           |
 | JP2             | 1-2           |
 | JP3             | 1-2           |

-*This mode can be used only on Macintosh 512K/Ke*

-*Warning: DO NOT use this mode on Mac 128K (all LB revisions).*

 #### 6.2.2 1024 Refresh Cycles Mode